howlily/payperuse/public/DOCUMENTATION.md

 ## Introduction

-Spectral 402 is a decentralized AI assistant platform that provides pay-as-you-go access to premium Large Language Models (LLMs) using the x402 payment protocol on Solana.
-Unlike traditional AI services that require monthly subscriptions or API key management, Spectral 402 enables instant, wallet-based access to the world's most advanced AI models.
+PayPerUse is a decentralized AI assistant platform that provides pay-as-you-go access to premium Large Language Models (LLMs) using the x402 payment protocol on Solana.
+Unlike traditional AI services that require monthly subscriptions or API key management, PayPerUse enables instant, wallet-based access to the world's most advanced AI models.

-### Why Spectral 402?
+### Why PayPerUse?

 - **No Subscriptions**: Pay only for what you use
 - **No API Keys**: Your wallet is your identity